-A Florida Bankruptcy Law Firm Serving the People of Lakewood Ranch
+A Reliable Lakewood Ranch Bankruptcy Lawyer Serving the People of Florida

 The Lakewood Ranch community includes parts of both Manatee County and Sarasota County.
 Several of our former bankruptcy clients now reside in Lakewood Ranch, and their current prosperity serves as a reminder of how much difference a well-planned and well-executed bankruptcy can make.
 If you are considering bankruptcy, you've got to do it right – and that is where we come in.

-At David Holland Law, we can guide you through the complex bankruptcy maze just like we have for hundreds of former bankruptcy clients.
+At David Holland Law, our trusted Lakewood Ranch bankruptcy attorney can guide you through the complex bankruptcy maze just like we have for hundreds of former bankruptcy clients.
 We can also advise you on alternatives to bankruptcy or help you with debt defense.
 No two clients are exactly alike, and you can be certain that we will craft an individualized solution that addresses your particular needs.

 Peace of Mind Will Be Your First Benefit